spdk/spdk/doc/shfmt.md

 across the entire repo.
 For more details on the tool itself, please see [shfmt](https://github.com/mvdan/sh).

+We also advise to use 4.4 Bash as a minimum version to make sure scripts across the whole repo work as intended.

 ## Usage {#shfmt_usage}

 On the CI pool, the shfmt is run against all the updated .sh files that